mjgalindo/backprojector/README.md

 replacing XX with the previous value.

+By default it will compile for many relevant architectures, so you may not need to specify this.

+At the time of writing, cuda 10.2 is the most recent version which will not work correctly with gcc-9.
+In that case, you can solve this issue using the cmake flag `-DCMAKE_CXX_COMPILER=g++-8`.

 # Usage

 The ```backprojector``` binary takes a file from [our dataset](graphics.unizar.es/nlos) and backprojects the default hidden region.
 You can have a look at the options with the ```-h``` argument, allowing you to choose what to reconstruct.